 8. Don't forget Cyber Monday

 As previously mentioned, Black Friday isn't a one-day rodeo.
-We've learnt over the years that some items will be reduced on Black Friday, while others will be held back until Cyber Monday.
+Some items will be reduced on Black Friday, while others will be held back until Cyber Monday.
 Certainly if you're in the US, Cyber Monday is arguably bigger than Black Friday when it comes to crazy savings.

 If you're more interested in fashion than tech, for example, some retailers are expected to offer site-wide discounts on Cyber Monday, meaning it's probably a good idea to wait.

 On top of this, most hi-fi and consumer tech retailers will offer a continuation of their Black Friday deals into Cyber Monday.
-Occasionally, discounted items could drop even further in price on or just before Cyber Monday.
-Waiting to see if that happens obviously means that you risk your product selling out completely, though.
+Occasionally, discounted items could drop even further in price on or just before Cyber Monday – but that's a delicate path to tread.
+Waiting to see if it happens obviously means you risk your item selling out completely, which we don't want.
+Wherever possible, we'll advise you on product availability in our Black Friday news coverage.